kwabenaOwusu/CoronaInterventionsABM/README.md

-# *Agent-Based Model for Assessing the Impact of Interventions on Covid-19 Pandemic.*
+# *Agent-Based Model for Assessing the Impact of Interventions on Covid-19 Pandemic : Dakar, Senegal*

 ## Purpose